-This specialized Professional Nanny training program is 100% online with on-demand faculty-taught classes.
+This specialized Professional Nanny and Sitter training program is 100% online with 24/7 on-demand access to faculty-taught classes.
 Focused on a comprehensive understanding of in-home childcare, the Professional Childcare program is 50 hours of childcare classes.
 The 50 hours include 10 hours of Professional classes, 10 hours of Specialist classes, 10 hours of Advanced classes, 10 hours of Intermediate classes and 10 hours of Basic classes.
 An optional leadership development program (3 hours) is also included.

 CC 101: Understanding Children